Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 —Luke 19:4 NKJV

 Zacchaeus was not easily deterred.
 He analyzed his situation, made a plan, and sprang into action.
 Zacchaeus analyzed Jesus’ path and identified where He would pass and ran ahead of the crowd.
 Have you seen a rich person run?
 I am not talking about doing it for exercise.
 Usually, those who run are desperate, in great need, and lack options.
 I have seen people run to catch a bus, to talk to someone who is leaving.
 Rich and powerful people don’t seem to run; others run to them.
-They don’t run to catch the bus, they own a car, if they are riding the bus, they don’t have to run, the driver would never leave them behind.
+They don’t run to catch the bus; they own a car.
+If they are riding the bus, they don’t have to run; the driver would never leave them behind.
 If they want to talk or meet with someone, the person will wait for them.
 You get my point: running can be seen as unbecoming, as a sign of weakness.
 I am not sure how you run, but I do not like seeing pictures or videos of me running; it is not pretty.
 Yet here we see a rich man running in public, and if that was not embarrassing enough, he also climbs up a tree!

 I don’t know about you, but I have done a great deal of tree climbing.
 As a child growing up in Brazil, I loved climbing trees.
 I loved climbing guava trees because the bark was so smooth and the branches would bend but not break easily.
 I also loved climbing mango trees because they were huge and offered plenty of space for games.
-I am no expert in trees and probably could not point out a sycamore tree, but you can look up ancient sycamore tree in Jericho.
+I am no expert in trees and probably could not point out a sycamore tree, but you can look up “ancient sycamore tree in Jericho.”

 Regardless of what the tree looked like, the fact remains that Zacchaeus running and climbing a tree demonstrates determination and no small effort on his part.
 This gives us a glimpse into his ability to assess a situation, make a plan, and execute successfully.
 If this is how Zacchaeus tackles challenges, I can begin to see how he became a chief tax collector and rich.